 meniscus, emphasizing the inherent difficulty of this technique

+to place sutures in this area.
 The all-inside technique, as originally performed, is the

 most technically demanding, requiring special arthroscopic